Partial differential equation: Second order equations

 The theory of elliptic, parabolic, and hyperbolic equations have been studied for centuries, largely centered around or based upon the standard examples of the Laplace equation, the heat equation, and the wave equation.

+However, the classification only depends on linearity of the second-order terms and is therefore applicable to semi- and quasilinear PDEs as well.
+The basic types also extend to hybrids such as the Euler–Tricomi equation; varying from elliptic to hyperbolic for different regions of the domain, as well as higher-order PDEs, but such knowledge is more specialized.